Your Eyes and Blue Light: Do Anti-Blue Light Screen Protectors Work?

 In today's digital age, the topic of blue light exposure has sparked considerable debate:

-On the one hand, some people are skeptical, believing that blue light emitted from screens of devices such as smartphones, tablets and computers does not pose a serious risk to health, but is just anxiety created by manufacturers to promote their products.
-They believe that nature is full of blue light, mainly from the sun, so screen exposure is insignificant.
+On the one hand, some people are skeptical, believing that blue light emitted from screens of devices such as smartphones, tablets, and computers does not pose a serious risk to health but is just anxiety created by manufacturers to promote their products.
+They believe that screen exposure is insignificant.
 Some people do not believe in blue light at all, thinking it is something illusory.

 On the other hand, some people acknowledge the existence of blue light and its potential impact on eye health.
 For these people, using anti-blue light screen protectors is seen as a practical solution to mitigate the negative effects of long-term screen time.